-Category and definition Criteria (including subcategories where appropriate) ppropriate) Identification on plan Trees unsuitable for retention (see Note) (see Note) · · · · · · · · · · · · · · · · · · · Category U Those in such a condition Trees that have a serious, irremediable, structural defect, such that thei including those that will become unviable after removal of other category, the loss of companion shelter cannot be mitigated by pruning).
-Trees that have a serious, irremediable, structural defect, such that their early loss is expected due to collapse, including those that will become unviable after removal of ot other category U trees (e.g. where, for whatever reason, the loss of companion shelter cannot be mitigated by pruning) is expected due to collapse, (e.g. where, for whatever See Table 2 the context of the current Trees that are dead or are showing signs of significant, ir Trees infected with pathogens of significance to the heal runsity trees compressing adjacent trees of better quality.
-Trees that are dead or are showing signs of significant, immediate, and irreversible overall decline.
-Trees infected with pathogens of significance to the health and/or safety of other trees nearby, or very low mains trees cumrescing adjacent trees of better unality. e overall decline trees nearby, or very low 10 years NOTE Category U trees can have existing NOTE Category U trees can have existing or potential conservation value which it might be desirable to preserve; ght be desirable to preserve; 5 10 1 Mainly arboricultural qualities 2 Mainly landscape qualities 3 Mainly cultural values, including conservation 719: Trees to be considered for retention ention 2 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; or those that are essential components of groups or formal or semi-formal arboricultural features (e.g. the dominant and/or principal trees within an avenue) Trees, groups or woodlands of particular visual importance as arboricultural and/or landscape features Trees, groups or woodlands of significant conservation, historical, commemorative or other value (e.g. veteran trees or wood-pasture) See Table 2 Category B Trees of moderate quality with an estimated remaining life expectancy of at least 20 years Trees that might be included in category A, but are downgraded because of impaired condition (e.g. presence of significant though remediable defects, including unsympathetic past management and storn damage), such that they are unlikely to be suitable for retention for beyond 40 years; or trees lacking the category A designation Trees present in numbers, usually growing as groups or woodlands, such that they attract a higher collective rating than they might as individuals; or trees occurring as collectives but situated so as to make little visual contribution to the wider locality Trees with material conservation or other cultural value See Table 2 Category C Trees of low quality with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter below 150 mm Unremarkable trees of very limited merit or such impaired condition that they do not qualify in higher categories Trees present in groups or woodlands, but without this conferring on their significantly greater collective landscape value; and/or trees offering low or only temporary/transient landscape benefits Trees with no material conservation or other cultural value See Table 2
+Category and definition Criteria (including subcategories where appropriate) ppropriate) in the state of th Identification on plan Frees unsuitable for retention (see Note) (see Note) · 社会 如何 的 · 是 · 是 · 是 · 的 · 的 · 的 · · · · · · · 一種 国际教育的 Category U Those in such a condition that they cannot realistically Trees that have a serious, irremediable, structural defect, such that the including those that will become unviable after removal of other categ reason, the loss of companion shelter cannot be mitigated by pruning) Trees that have a serious, irremediable, structural defect, such that their early loss is expected due to collapse, including those that will become unviable after removal of other category U trees (e.g. where, for whatever reason, the loss of companion shelter cannot be mitigated by pruning) is expected due to collapse, (e.g. where, for whatever See Table 2 be retained as living trees in the context of the current land use for longer than Trees that are dead or are showing signs of significant, in Trees infected with pathogens of significance to the heal quality trees suppressing adjacent trees of better quality.
+Trees that are dead or are showing signs of significant, immediate, and irreversible overall decline Trees infected with pathogens of significance to the health and/or safety of other trees nearby, or very low quality trees supressing adjacent trees of better quality e overall decline trees nearby, or very low 10 years NOTE Category U trees can have existing see 4.5.7.
+NOTE Category U trees can have existing or potential conservation value which it might be desirable to preserve; see 4.5.7. ght be desirable to preserve; 1 Mainly arboricultural qualities 2 Mainly landscape qualities 3 Mainly cultural values, including conservation 1190 frees to be considered for retention ention Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; or those that are essential components of groups or formal or semi-formal arboricultural reatures (e.g. the dominant and/or principal trees within an avenue) Trees, groups or woodlands of particular Visual importance as arboricultural and/or landscape features Trees, groups or woodlands of significant conservation, historical, commemorative or other value (e.g. veteran trees or wood-pasture) See Table 2 Category B Trees of moderate quality With an estimated remaining life expectancy of at least 20 years Trees that might be included in category A, but are downgraded because of impaired condition (e.g. presence of significant though remediable defects, including unsympathetic past management and storm damages, such that they are unlikely to be suitable for retention for beyond 40 years; or trees lacking the category A designation Trees present in numbers, usually growing as groups or woodlands, such that they attract a higher collective rating than they might as individuals; or trees occurring as collectives but situated so as to make little visual contribution to the wider locality Trees with material conservation or other cultural value See Table 2 Category C Trees of low quality with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter below 150 mm Unremarkable trees of very limited merit or such impaired condition that they do not qualify in higher categories Trees present in groups or woodlands, but without this conferring on them significantly greater collective landscape value; and/or trees offering low or only temporary/transient landscape benefits Trees with no material conservation or other cultural value See Table 2